streamlineddesigns/ArtGalleryWebsite/README.md

 if that outputs an error related to php dependencies issues such as "ext-dom"  or "ext-curl" then run `sudo apt-get update && sudo apt install php-xml php-curl` & run `composer install` after php-xml is installed

+run `npm install --only=prod`
+if not installed on server run `sudo apt install npm` and try again

 run `chmod -R 777 storage bootstrap/cache`
 run `cp .env.example .env`
 run `php artisan key:generate`